-Jim has spent 46 years as a volunteer working tirelessly to achieve and create the best environment where young the game.
+Jim has spent 46 years as a volunteer working tirelessly to achieve and create the best environment where young footballers could enjoy and thrive in the game.

 He made an immense contribution to youth football in Northern Ireland.
 He was key to the establishment of the Dundonald Youth League, Northern Ireland Milk Cup (now SuperCup NI) and the NIBFA.
+NIBFA'S FOCUS IN THE NEXT THREE YEARS IS TO HELP CLUBS STABILISE AND DEVELOP, WITH SUPPORT AND BURSARIES AVAILABLE ACROSS COACH EDUCATION, FIRST AID AND SAFEGUARDING.